P&O Hotel (Fremantle): History

 In the 1950s the impressive two-storey verandah was demolished and replaced with a box style awning.
 By 2000 the building was in poor condition and a 21-year lease was granted to the University of Notre Dame, who began a large scale renovation, with work being completed in early 2001.
-The building is being used for student accommodation; the first intake of foreign students arrived in 2001.
+The building was used for student accommodation; the first intake of foreign students arrived in 2001.